epfor3/CS305_Module05/README.md

 The purpose of this project is to see how people work in teams.

+# This line is from Nathan Chan
+The purpose of this project is to see how people work in teams using GitHub.
 # License
 The license for this repository is Apache 2.0